pagkly/Zed/Investopedia3/An Explanation of an Open Position When Trading.md

 An Explanation of an Open Position When Trading
 ## What Is an Open Position?

 An open position in investing is any established or entered trade that has yet to close with an opposing trade.
-An open position can exist following a buy, a [long position](https://www.investopedia.com/terms/l/long.asp), a sell, or a [short position](https://www.investopedia.com/terms/s/short.asp).
+An open position can exist following a buy, a [long position](https://www.investopedia.com/terms/l/long.asp), a sell, or a [[short position]](https://www.investopedia.com/terms/s/short.asp).
 In any case, the position remains open until an opposing trade takes place.

 ### Key Takeaways